topcoder-platform/topcoder-x-ui/configuration.md

   these should be set to GITLAB_CLIENT_ID and GITLAB_CLIENT_SECRET environment variables

   ## Topcoder environment

-  When application depends upon the environment of Topcoder based on TOPCODER_ENV configuration.
+  Application depends upon the environment of Topcoder based on TOPCODER_ENV configuration.
 When this value is 'dev' you should be using topcoderx.topcoder-dev.com.

   To switch to production, simply change the TOPCODER_DEV to 'prod' and use topcoderx.topcoder.com

   Default configuration is for topcoder-dev environment.

   ## Credentials

   - for topcoder login in dev environment you can use any valid topcoder handle with default password 'appirio123'
   - for gitlab/github, you can use your own user account